One of the foundational services for any network is the Domain Name System (DNS), and the bigger the network, the harder DNS becomes to manage.

 templates/db.lando.home.j2

 If you are familiar with bind9, you will recognise the naming of this J2 file.
-This file will create the db.lando.home
+This file will create the db.lando.home bind9 database to hold the DNS records.

-đ Lando.home is the internal domain name here
+👉 Lando.home is the internal domain name here

 Notice I am using variables in this file; we will define the values as part of the group_vars file later.